 The blue flap dangling off the back should latch over the exhaust port, but failed long ago when the latch tab eroded.
 I attempted a repair, which never worked quite right, and won’t get around to attempting another for quite a while.

-cp to recreate the directory structure holding the picture in the target directory, thereby keeping the pix neatly sorted in their places, rather than creating one heap o’ pictures.
+The --parents parameter tells cp to recreate the directory structure holding the picture in the target directory, thereby keeping the pix neatly sorted in their places, rather than creating one heap o’ pictures.

 Come to find out I’ve edited slightly over 7 k general-interest pictures in the eighteen years I’ve been using digital cameras, of maybe 27 k total pictures.
 Call it a 25% hit ratio; obviously I’m not nearly fussy enough.

 Then there’s another 16 k project-related pictures, of which 10 k were edited into something useful.
 With an emphasis on utility, rather than aesthetics, a 60% hit ratio seems OK.